muggins/antlr/tool/README.txt

 What is ANTLR?

-ANTLR stands for (AN)other (T)ool for (L)anguage (R)ecognition and was
+ANTLR stands for (AN)other (T)ool for (L)anguage (R)ecognition
-originally known as PCCTS.
+and generates LL(*) recursive-descent parsers.
 ANTLR is a language tool that provides a framework for constructing recognizers, compilers, and translators from grammatical descriptions containing actions.
 Target language list:

 http://www.antlr.org/wiki/display/ANTLR3/Code+Generation+Targets